brianmoney/n8n-nodes-bluesky/README.md

 ```

 In n8n community edition, you can install the nodes in the settings page by searching for `n8n-nodes-bluesky-enhanced`.

+Alternatively, to deploy into a self-hosted n8n volume, this repo includes an `install.sh` script which:
+- Builds the project and copies `dist/` plus a minimal package.json and `index.js` to your custom modules directory
+- Installs only production dependencies, avoiding pnpm friction in containers

+Edit `install.sh`'s DEST path to your n8n custom modules folder and run it.

 ## Supported Operations